The Last Time I Saw You: London Edition

 I tried a very popular dating website.
 The stigma of online dating gone, and with everything else in my life online, I figured I would give it a shot.
 In your profile photo you were holding a beer.
 In mine I was holding one, too.
 This should have been an omen of the night to come.

 You had a strong Irish name and an even stronger Scouse accent.
-When we arranged to meet over the phone I could barely understand you, but that was attractive to me.
+When we arranged to meet over the phone I could barely understand you.
 I met you outside the station and took you to one of my favourite bars.

 “This isn’t really my kind of place,” you said.
 Still you insisted on expensive cocktails and a shot of mezcal.
 More than once you put your hand on the small of my back, but I didn’t mind.
 You told me stories of getting kicked out of school, of working construction Merseyside.

-Despite your rough background and the scars on your knuckles, I kind of liked you.
+Despite your rough background and the scars on your knuckles – or maybe because of all of it – I kind of liked you.
 If anything I liked you because you were so intensely different than any man I had ever been out with.
-Despite your rough background you treated me like a lady, held every door, told me I was beautiful.
+You treated me like a lady, held every door, told me I was beautiful.

 “Do you want to go to another bar?” you asked after our fourth drink.
 Curiosity killed the cat, or so the saying goes, but on I went.